 Map Second Reference Latitude: -71.0 ; latitude of true scale

 Map Eccentricity: 0.081819190843 ; wgs84

 This file, Moa.mpp, is available via FTP.

 Converting xy corner points to latitude-longitude pairs requires some kind of map projection software package.
-In the case of the Mapx package (Visit Mapx: Map Transformations Library.), investigators use the xytest program included in Mapx together with Moa.mpp as follows:
+In the case of the Mapx package, refer to the Mapx: Map Transformations Library, investigators use the xytest program included in Mapx together with Moa.mpp as follows:

 > assuming map origin lat is same as ref. lat -90.000000